England. Change location

 This module has a compulsory virtual day school.

-The virtual day school (offered over a 4–6-week period, where you choose when you participate) provides practical experience with Cisco Networking technologies.
-Your work during the school will link to your end-of-module assessment.
+The virtual day school (offered over a period of at least a month and 100% online) provides practical experience with Cisco Networking technologies using University-provided remote lab technologies.
+Your work on the virtual day school will contribute to your end-of-module assessment.

 Future availability